 Four weeks prior to the trial, M.A.J.
 Law received a disk containing CCTV footage.
 This was sent by the CPS.
 After reviewing the CCTV, it was clear that the police had made a huge mistake.

-The CCTV of the breath test procedure
+The CCTV of the testing procedure – drink and drugs

 Moments later, Officer B is interrupted by Officer A, who states that the machine is now ready to take the samples and will ‘time out’ in three minutes if Mr G does not blow.
 He is immediately placed onto the machine and provides two specimens of breath.